Hertha (magazine): History and profile

+Editors and contributors

 The magazine's editor from its inception until 1932 was Ellen Kleman.
-Among the writers for Hertha during its first decades were Elin Wägner, Emilia Fogelklou, Lydia Wahlström, Klara Johanson and Gurli Linder.
+Among the writers for Hertha during its first decades were Elin Wägner, Emilia Fogelklou, Lydia Wahlström, Klara Johanson, Gurli Linder and Ida von Plomgren.

+Margareta von Konow became editor in 1933, remaining in the role until 1948.
+She also became committee secretary to the Swedish women’s associations’ radio committee (1933-1937), set up by the FBF when von Konow's challenge to the minister of communication on the absence of women in the government inquiry into the new technology – radio - was ignored.

 Major contributors in the 1960s were Birgitta Dahl and other women from the Social Democratic Party.
 In the 2000s, contributors include Lawen Mohtadi, Ebba Witt-Brattström, Kristina Hultman, Barbro Hedvall, Kajsa Ekis Ekman and Parvin Ardalan (in the 2009–2014 print editions).
 Since 2019, Camilla Wagner has been the editor-in-chief.